puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 	quest --start forge

 The `puppet module` tool is one of the most important tools in expanding your use of Puppet.
 The `puppet module` tool allows you to create, install, search, (and so much more) for modules on the Forge.
-We'll also discuss the Puppet Forge more in detail below.
+We'll also discuss the Puppet Forge in greater detail below.

 The `puppet module` tool has subcommands that make finding, installing, and managing modules from the Forge much easier from the command line.
 It can also generate empty modules, and prepare locally developed modules for release on the Forge. ## Actions